10 SWAT members in South Florida resign from unit, saying they feel unsafely restrained by politics - KTVZ

 Hallandale Beach is an oceanside community of about 38,000 people roughly 20 miles north of Miami.

-Hallandale Beach City Manager Greg Chavarria confirmed the members’ resignation in a statement obtained by CNN, saying the police chief set a meeting with the officers for Monday afternoon to “hear their concerns and collect their equipment.”
+Hallandale Beach City Manager Greg Chavarria confirmed the members’ resignation in a statement obtained by CNN, saying the police chief set a meeting with the officers for Monday afternoon to “hear their concerns and collect their equipment,” also clarifying that the officers only resigned from the SWAT unit, but have not resigned from the department.

 The officers resigned only from the SWAT unit, not from the police department, Chavarria said.